SeanShubin/code-structure/README.md

           depended on by
         - if depth is 2, follow the same rule from each file included in depth 1
         - and so on for depths higher than 2
-    - nodeLimitMainGraph
+    - nodeLimitForGraph
-        - the primary "graph" report includes ALL files
         - the higher the number of files, the longer the graph takes to generate and the more useless it is
-        - if this limit is exceeded, the global graph report is not generated
+        - if this limit is exceeded, the graph is not generated
     - bytecodeFormat
         - the compiled language
         - used to determine the dependency structure